International Committee for Information Technology Standards: Governance

 INCITS is guided by its Executive Board.

-The INCITS Executive Board established more than 50 Technical Committees, Task Groups and Study Groups that are constantly developing standards for new technologies and updating standards for older products.
+The INCITS Executive Board established more than 40 Technical Committees, Task Groups and Expert Groups that are constantly developing standards for new technologies and updating standards for older products.

 Mission

 An open, collaborative community that enhances the competitiveness of U.S. organizations and brings technological advancement to society through the development and promotion of consensus-driven U.S. and global Information Technology standards.
+Learn more.

 Standards development

-More than 1200 standards have been created and approved through the INCITS process, with many more in development.
+More than 2000 standards have been created and approved through the INCITS process, with many more in development.
 American National Standards are voluntary and serve U.S. interests well because all materially affected stakeholders have the opportunity to work together to create them.
 INCITS-approved standards only become mandatory when, and if, they are adopted or referenced by the government or when market forces make them imperative.

 Given the responsibilities and the expenditures associated with U.S. participation in international standards activities, INCITS considers participation as a "P" member of ISO/IEC JTC 1, as a declaration of support for the international committee's technical work.
 INCITS policy is to adopt as "Identical" American National Standards all ISO/IEC or ISO standards that fall within its program of work, with exceptions as outlined in our procedures.
 Accordingly, INCITS will adopt as "Identical" American National Standards all ISO/IEC or ISO standards that fall within its program of work.
 Similarly, INCITS will withdraw any such adopted American National Standard that has been withdrawn as an ISO/IEC or ISO International Standards.